Data-driven decoding of quantum error correcting codes using graph neural networks: Results

 \subsection{Surface code with perfect stabilizers}

-To complement the results on simulated and real experimental data we have also trained the GNN decoder on the surface code with perfect stabilizers under depolarizing noise.
+To complement the results on circuit-level noise and experimental data we have also trained the GNN decoder on the surface code with perfect stabilizers under depolarizing noise.
 The same network (see Appendix \ref{sec:App_A}) is used as for circuit-level noise, but trained at $p=[0.01, 0.05, 0.1, 0.15]$.
+For this problem, both labels, corresponding to logical bit- and/or phase-flips, are used for training and testing.

-Results up to code distance $d=15$ are shown in Figure \ref{fig:perfect_stabilizer} and found to significantly outperform MWPM.
-We also compare to a tensor network based~\cite{qecsim} maximum likelihood decoder (MLD), showing that for code distance $d=5$ the GNN decoder has converged to the level of being an approximate MLD.
+Results up to code distance $d=21$ are shown in Figure \ref{fig:perfect_stabilizer} and found to significantly outperform MWPM.
+We also compare to a tensor network based~\cite{qecsim} maximum likelihood decoder (MLD), showing that for code distance $d\leq 5$ the GNN decoder has converged to the level of being an approximate MLD.
+For very low error rates and larger code-distances $d>7$, we find that the networks still fail for some low weight errors that should be correctable, making the asymptotic behavior worse than MWPM.
+Nevertheless, we expect that more training, and training tailored to low error rates, could resolve this.

 We do not attempt to derive any threshold for the GNN decoder.
 Given a sufficiently expressive network we expect that the decoder would eventually converge to a maximum likelihood decoder, but in practice the accuracy is limited by the training time.
 It gets progressively more difficult to converge the training for larger code distances, which means that any threshold estimate will be a function of the training time versus code distance.
-In fact, in principle, since the threshold is a $d\rightarrow\infty$ quantity, we would not expect that a supervised learning algorithm can give a proper threshold if trained separately for each code distance.
-Nevertheless, through GNN's it is quite natural to use the same network to decode any distance code, as the data objects (detector graphs) have the same structure.
+In fact, in principle, since the threshold is a $d\rightarrow\infty$ quantity, we would not expect that a supervised learning algorithm can give a proper threshold if trained separately for each code distance, as is done in this work.
+Using GNN's (as opposed to a network acting on a fixed size grid) it is in principle quite natural to use the same network to decode any distance code, as the data objects (detector graphs) have the same structure.
 We have investigated training the same network for different code distances and different number of rounds.
-This shows some promise, but so far does not achieve accuracy levels that can match MWPM.
+This shows some promise, but has not achieve accuracy levels that can match MWPM.